bparbhu/Prophet.jl/README.md

-# prophet.jl
+# Prophet.jl
-Julia version of the Facebook prophet tool
+Julia version of the Facebook prophet tool with an added Turing backend